 The minor consists of five four-point courses (20 credits).
 It is suitable for students in all disciplines and gives students from all backgrounds an array of core data science skills, methodologies, and philosophies.

-The minor has three pathways.
-Each pathway shares the same three data science courses, the two computer science courses will be determined by your level of programming experience.
+There are three pathways for the minor.
+Each shares the same three data science courses, while the two computer science courses will be determined by your level of programming experience.